ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 3. **Run the Notebook:**

     - Execute the cells in `conceptDriftResults4.ipynb` sequentially.
 The notebook includes data preprocessing, model training, evaluation, and results visualization.
+It also demonstrates the process of detecting concept drift and retraining the model to adapt to new data patterns.

     - Make sure the dataset is in the appropriate format and placed in the `data/` directory as specified in the notebook.